lvgl/lvgl/docs/overview/scroll.md

 Any object can be scrollable including `lv_obj_t`, `lv_img`, `lv_btn`, `lv_meter`, etc

-The obejct can be scrolled either horizontally or vertically at a time, that is diagonal scrolling is not possible.
+The object can either be scrolled either horizontally or vertically in one stroke; diagonal scrolling is not possible.

 ### Scrollbar